Seng Heng Engineering: History

-In 1956, the company moved to Geylang, taking up a land area of 1000 sq ft and changed its name to Seng Heng Engineering Contractor.
-It started fabrication of iron grilled gate.
+In 1956, the company moved to Geylang, taking up a land area of 1000 square feet and changing its name to Seng Heng Engineering Contractor.
+It started fabrication of iron grilled gates.

-In 1979, Seng Heng moved to Eunos and expanded to 27,000 sq ft and changed it names again to Seng Heng Engineering Pte Ltd.
+In 1979, Seng Heng moved to Eunos and expanded to 27,000 square feet and changed its name to Seng Heng Engineering Pte Ltd.

 In 2008, Seng Heng bought a Woodlands factory to expand its operations.

-In 2012, Seng Heng moved to Joo Koon Circle with a land area of 120,000 sq ft.
+In 2012, Seng Heng moved to Joo Koon Circle with a land area of 120,000 square feet.

-Since 2013, Seng Heng located at Joo Koon Circle, with a land area of 120,000 square feet is managed by Mr Jeffrey Lau, the Chairman and Mr Jackie Lau, the managing director of the company.
+Since 2013, Seng Heng has been located at Joo Koon Circle, with a land area of 120,000 square feet and is managed by Mr Jeffrey Lau, the Chairman and Mr Jackie Lau, the managing director of the company.

 Products

 Seng Heng Engineering provides products and services to a wide range of industries such as Refineries and Petrochemical Plants, LNG Plants, Power Plants, Gas and Steam Turbine, Heavy Civil Construction, Offshore Platform, FPSO and Subsea (API 20E).

-In 1989, Seng Heng Engineering through the Singapore Institute of Standards and Industrial Research (SISIR) sought help from foreign experts to develop corrosion resistance coating and have enabled the company to break through the international market.
+In 1989, Seng Heng Engineering through the Singapore Institute of Standards and Industrial Research (SISIR), sought help from foreign experts to develop corrosion resistance coating which has enabled the company to break through the international market.
 Below are the current different types of coatings that Seng Heng Engineering offers: